noseglid/atom-build/create-provider.md

 ---

-The `getNiceName` - method is esthetic only and should be a `string` which is a human readable description of the build configuration is provided.
+`getNiceName` - aesthetic only and should be a `string` which is a human readable description of the build configuration is provided.

 ---

 `isEligible` - should be a function which must return synchronously.
 It should return `true` or `false` indicating if it can build the folder specified in the constructor into something sensible.
 Typically look for the existence of a build file such as `gulpfile.js` or `Makefile`.

 ---